Decay (professional wrestling): Independent circuit (2017–2018)

-Return to Impact Wrestling (2021–present)
+Return to Impact Wrestling/TNA (2021–2024)

 On the January 12, 2021 episode of Impact!, Crazzy Steve prevented Kaleb with a K from interfering in his former ally Rosemary's match against Tenille Dashwood, which allowed Rosemary to win the match, thus marking a reunion of Decay.
 This led to Decay reuniting at the Hard To Kill pay-per-view and winning against Dashwood and Kaleb in an intergender tag team match.
 On February 9, Black Taurus was introduced as the newest member of Decay, scoring a quick win over Kaleb that night.
 Taurus teamed up with Steve and Rosemary for the first time on February 13 at No Surrender as they faced Tenille Dashwood and XXXL (Acey Romero and Larry D) in a winning effort.
 On March 13, at Sacrifice, Taurus and Steve defeated Reno Scum.
 On April 10, at Hardcore Justice, Taurus lost a match against Doc Gallows and Rosemary competed in a weapons match to determine a number one contender for the Knockouts Championship, which was won by Dashwood.

 On the Countdown to Rebellion pre-show, Rosemary teamed up with Havok to defeat Kimber Lee and Susan.
 On May 15, at Under Siege, Taurus was defeated by Brian Myers and Havok lost to Deonna Purrazzo for the Knockouts title.
 At Against All Odds, Taurus and Steve lost to Violent By Design (Deaner and Rhino) for the World Tag Team Championship, and Rosemary failed to capture the Knockouts title from Purrazzo.
 On the July 15 episode of Impact!, Havok was inducted into Decay by James Mitchell.
 Two days later, on the Countdown to Slammiversary pre-show, Havok and Rosemary defeated Fire 'N Flava (Kiera Hogan and Tasha Steelz) to win the Impact Knockouts Tag Team Championship.
 On July 31, at Homecoming, Taurus fought Josh Alexander for the X Division Championship in a losing effort, and Rosemary and Steve lost to Purrazzo and Matthew Rehwoldt in a tournament final to crown a Homecoming King and Queen.

 On August 20, at Emergence, Decay defeated Fallah Bahh, No Way, Savannah Evans and Tasha Steelz in an eight-person tag match.
 On September 18, at Victory Road, Taurus competed in a five-way scramble match that was won by Laredo Kid, and Havok and Rosemary successfully retained their Knockouts Tag Team Championship against Evans and Steelz.
 At Knockouts Knockdown, Havok and Rosemary successfully retained their tag titles against The Influence (Madison Rayne and Tenille Dashwood).
 At Bound for Glory, they lost the titles to The IInspiration (Cassie Lee and Jessica McKay).

+On the August 31, 2023 episode of Impact!, Steve turn on Taurus, leading to a match at Victory Road which Steve would win.
+Black Taurus' profile would be removed from the IMPACT roster page in January 2024.
+On January 13, at Hard To Kill, Havok and Rosemary revived the Decay name and won the TNA Knockouts World Tag Team Championship, defeating MK Ultra (Killer Kelly and Masha Slamovich), only to lose it back to them a month later.